 Make a point to say “hello” to passers-by.
 Even a smile and nod will usually work, and it’s not a big commitment.
 It’s just a quick connection, a mutual acknowledgement of another human being.
 No “stop-and-chat” required.

-If you’re complaining that this is all too hard, that everyone else you know lives on Facebook and only text messages, change that.
+If you’re complaining that this is all too hard, that everyone else you know lives on social media and only text messages, change that.
 Invite them out.
 Think about how much you wish you could have more real experiences and realize that everyone else probably feels the same way.
 Like you, they’re just waiting for someone to take charge.
 Be that person who takes charge.

 With all that said, I have to ask: how are you going to be engaged with the world?
 How do you plan on living an active, versus passive, life?